Being Member-Centric: What Does It Mean in 2025?

 See product details3.
 Segment Members Properly

 As the saying goes, you can’t make everyone happy.
-With proper customer segmentation, you sure can!
-To provide meaningful member experience and satisfaction, you should clearly understand which message you communicate to which group of users.
+With proper member segmentation, you sure can!
+To provide a meaningful member experience and satisfaction, you should clearly understand which message you communicate to which group of users.
 Your audience may have completely opposite interests, hobbies, occupations, and behavior.
 So how could you shape a personalized member journey for each of them?

 Member segments are the answer.
 They help you see if you produce relevant content and communication for them.
 With different member segments, you can sort customer data according to versatile factors: